JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 As for me, I always saw them as “snotty” and “conceited.”
 Every visit I had with them I felt like I was being treated as a rescue animal or special case.
 To be fair, most people treated me as if I was weird as a kid since my parents were old and immigrants.
 But my brother’s in-law’s always “kicked it up a notch” in their interactions; I always got the general sense they were patronizing me but tolerated it since during the holidays I would get some decent money or gifts from them.

+So back to the incident: By the time Hanukkah came around that year, my parents were hard-set on not going to any more of the in-laws celebrations.

+My brother—as expected—chastized them for thinking and behaving that way, but I saw their point.
+Why have a supposedly “proper” Hanukkah celebration when the people throwing it were just snooty, bourgeois and  passively nasty to the people they invited?

+But I was a young kid and bit idealistic at the time.
+I convinced my dad and mom that not going to the in-laws Hanukkah celbration was not nice.
+Not nice to who?
+I dunno.
+But in general, to me—as a kid—it seemed not nice.
+And being nice was important.

 ***